There are so many people working so hard & achieving so little – Andy Grove

 We’ve seen this first hand.
 Brilliantly talented people working hard, yet achieve so little.
 They put their heads down, grinding away at daily tasks, without a real sense of goal or direction.

 With no set goal to achieve, people don’t see how their work impacts the world.
-And so, they approach their work as a series of to-dos on a checklist.
+And so, they approach their work as a series of to-dos.
 This is uninspiring, demotivating, busy-work and is a road that leads to nowhere.

 This doesn’t benefit anyone.
 People spend most of their lives at work, they should go home at the end of the day feeling content, knowing their work means something.
 And the money businesses spend should actually make an impact in the real world.